nearform/udaru/docs/example.md

 *   Create some policies:

-In Udaru you first create Policies and then attach those Policies to Users or Teams.
+In Udaru you first create Policies and then attach them to Users or Teams.

 First, you can verify that WayneManor has no Policies: